-If you own goats, it's important to protect them from predators that may see them as a tasty meal.
+If you own goats, it's important to protect them from common goat predators that may see them as a tasty meal.
 From coyotes to bears, there are a variety of animals that may pose a threat to your goats.
-Learn how to identify these predators and take steps to prevent attacks to keep your goats safe and healthy.
+Learn how to identify these predators and take steps to prevent attacks to keep your goats safe and healthy with proper fencing, shelter, and other key safeguards.

 Table of Contents